MetOffice/simulation-systems/source/WorkingPractices/gh_dev_init.rst

     stable release and verify the issue persists.

-    **Is this a security issue?** Please do not file a public issue for security vulnerabilities, but get in touch with the :ref:`SSD team <ssd>` directly.
+    **Is this a security issue?** Please do not file a public issue for security vulnerabilities, but get in touch with the :ref:`SSD team <simIT>` directly.

     **Is this a duplicate?**  Add a comment or an emoji reaction to the original